-27 Feb Injury Claims Against Landlords: What You Need To Know
+27 Feb Injury Cases Against Landlords: What You Need To Know

-What you Need to Know About Injury Claims Against Landlords
+What you Need to Know About Injury Cases Against Landlords

-To have a successful claim, you need to be able to show your landlord’s carelessness and how their actions contributed to your injury.
+To have a successful legal case, you need to be able to show your landlord’s carelessness and how their actions contributed to your injury.
 Landlords can also sometimes be liable for damages to people visiting their rental properties or other guests.

-Are you legally able to file a personal injury claim against your landlord?
+Are you legally able to file a personal injury case against your landlord?
 What does that look like?
-For all of your personal injury claim questions, we’ve got your answers!
-This is all you need to know about filing an injury claim against your landlord.
+For all of your personal injury case questions, we’ve got your answers!
+This is all you need to know about filing an injury case against your landlord.

 A common factor in many people’s personal injury cases is negligence.
 Negligence is established when someone is determined to have had a duty or care in a situation that gave rise to an injury.
 You, the victim of personal injury due to your landlord’s negligence, will need to show how your landlord failed to meet their duty when you file a claim.
 By showing how your landlord “breached” the duty of care, you can further prove their negligence by showing the injuries you suffered.
 Showing the actions taken or not taken that lead to the landlord failing to meet the required level of care under the circumstances will prove negligence.